Skip to content

 Show Position

-Hormel Foods has been ready for Prop 12 since January 2022 and is prepared to serve customers and consumers in the state of California.
+Hormel Foods was ready for California’s Proposition 12 in January 2022 to ensure it could continue to serve its customers and consumers in the State of California.

-Hormel Foods has confirmed that it faces no risk of material losses from compliance with Proposition 12 While this measure adds complexity to our supply chain, including costs associated with compliance, California is an important market for Hormel Foods, and we will continue to meet the needs of our consumers and customers throughout these states.
+While this measure adds complexity to our supply chain, including costs associated with compliance, California is an important market for Hormel Foods, and we will continue to meet the needs of our consumers and customers throughout this state.

 Direct Link Link